 Knowing how many visitors return to your website is equally important.
 Return visitors probably mean that you’re doing something right: You’ve given the user a reason to revisit your website.

 Conversely, if users are not returning then you need to find out why.
 Maybe your web experience is poor, for example if your product content is hard to find or unavailable.
 Maybe your product specifications do not meet the commercial user’s project requirements.
-To understand why visitors don’t come back, you have to conduct customer research.
+To understand why visitors don’t come back, conduct customer research.
 Use your sales team to contact and survey your target audience, AECs, to find out what they value in a web experience.

 3. Page Views